Sermon for the Festival of the Holy Trinity. Year A.

 The Commissioning of the Disciples

 We’re at the beginning of the summer vacation season.
-For a lot of people this also means vacation from worship.
-We have an opportunity to get out into the world of nature and enjoy the fruits God’s six days of work.
+We have an opportunity to get out into the world of nature and enjoy the fruits of God’s six days of work.
 Our trips to the great outdoors should also remind us of our responsibility as stewards of God’s creation to care for the earth and its creatures.

-Now, we Christians do not worship on the seventh day of the week, but on the eighth day.
-There can’t be eight days in the week, you say.
-Not in the time of this world.
-But we worship on the first day of the week, the day of Christ’s resurrection from the dead, the day that projects into eternity.
-But in the fourth century the Emperor Constantine proclaimed the Day of the Sun as a day of rest.
+What happened is that in the fourth century the Emperor Constantine proclaimed the Day of the Sun as a day of rest.
 This was intended to be a good stroke for both Sun worshipers and Christians.
 So what had been a work day in the Roman world (which is why Christians worshiped early in the morning or in the evening) became a day of rest.
-Sabbath ideas were imported into Sunday.
+Sabbath ideas were then imported into Sunday.

-But this is Trinity Sunday.
+But this Sunday celebrates the Holy Trinity.
 Why is the first Genesis creation story our reading on this particular day?
 Where is there a reference to the Trinity in this Old Testament text?
 You might think: well, the text says that God created through his life-giving breath (wind), and by his word. “…a wind from God swept over the face of the waters.
-3 Then God said, “Let there be light”; and there was light.”
+3 Then God said, ‘Let there be light;’ and there was light.”

 But the church fathers saw the Trinity more explicitly in verse 26.
 “Then God said, ‘Let us make humankind [the Hebrew is “adam”] in our image, according to our likeness.”
 Who is God talking to when he says “Let us make”?
 Is this just the so-called “plural of majesty,” like when the queen says “We are pleased?”
 If so, why isn’t this expression used elsewhere in the Bible?
 Is God talking to the heavenly creatures?
 Did they have a role in helping God to create humankind?
 No, they have no such creative power.
 The only solution is that God is talking to Godself.
 God is a plural personality.

 Moreover, the text goes on to say that God created humankind plural: male and female.
-Humankind male and female is created to complement and complete one another, just as God in three persons complements and completes Godself.
+Humankind male and female is created to complement and complete each other, just as God in three persons complements and completes Godself.
 While there’s a lot of discussion today about gender being on a sliding scale, this isn’t about gender (which is a cultural construct); this is about biology.
+The male and female connect and procreate.

 Genesis 1 says that humankind is created in the image and likeness of God.
 In our need for one another we reflect the being of God.
 You can go in both directions with this.
 You can say that the fact of human sexual polarity and complementary points to God as a community of persons, and you can say that God as a community of persons creates humankind in his own image as a community of persons.
 As the second creation story in Genesis 2 says, adam is not meant to be alone.
 It is not good to be a self-contained organism which proceeds to develop itself.
 In order to develop and mature, we must have a partner, a companion, a “thou” to relate to my “I.”